ELECTRIC-TRANSMISSION-TECH/WIRELESS-ELECTRIC-TRANSMISSION-LONG-DISTANCE/README.md

 **FINAL  STEP**
 ---------------------------------
-Translate  into 1000W  power(which  that operating the  gpu  server) and  more power,which sinumoidal.
+Translate  into 1000W  power(which  that operating the  gpu  server) and  more power,which sinusoidal.